-4-H youth learn critical thinking, creativity, innovation and problem solving, and have fun at the same time!
-Each year, teams of youth in grades 3 and up solve a different challenge.
+In the 4-H Engineering Design Challenge, youth develop critical thinking, creativity, innovation and problem-solving skills, and have fun at the same time!
+Each year, teams of youth in grades 3 and up and family teams solve a theme-based engineering challenge.

+While working with caring adults, teams apply engineering principles to plan and build a machine that completes a task.
 Minnesota 4-H supports volunteer coaches every step of the way with curriculum, project ideas and learning activities.
-No expertise required.
+No expertise is required.

 Q: What is a step?